"America" ~ Veterans Tribute

 This project started as a need to create a veterans tribute on the campus of a college.

-I created design drawings of a Bald Eagle with the flag of the United States of America enshrouded in the eagle's talons, because those are the two symbols that ubiquitously represent the USA.
+of the United States of America enshrouded in the eagle's talons, because those are the two symbols

 A bronze cast was placed on a basaltic pedestal on the campus of Wenatchee Valley College College on May 21, 2014.